Jeff Silverman

-From 1983-1985, he produced the award winning series Concerts in the Park for CBC TV.
+From 1983 to 1985, he produced the award-winning series Concerts in the Park for CBC TV.
 The program highlighted Canadian talent - The Good Brothers, Rough Trade, Ronnie Hawkins, Manteca and The Boss Brass to name a few.
 Jeff also produced, and later sold to CBC, a series of rock concerts called Rock Deluxe which brought international music acts like Flock of Seagulls, Bryan Ferry and Little Feat to a national audience.
-He then was hired as the Molson representative for the concert series tour from 1986–1987 featuring acts like Billy Idol, Tina Turner, David Bowie and Michael Jackson.
+He then was hired as the Molson representative for the concert series tour from 1986 to 1987 featuring acts like Billy Idol, Tina Turner, David Bowie and Michael Jackson.
 In 1989 Silverman was hired as the Account Director for the O'Keefe Centre (now called the Sony Centre) in Toronto, where he used his expertise to help market and promote some of the biggest shows in entertainment, including 42nd Street, Westside Story, Sesame Street Live, The Boyfriend and Camelot.

 In 1986, Jeff began working with Yuk Yuk’s Founder and CEO Mark Breslin as Vice President of Marketing and Promotions.
 In 1990, he became Mark’s partner and President of Yuk Yuk’s Comedy Clubs and Funny Business Talent Agency.

 To add to the success of the Yuk Yuk’s chain Jeff also acts as Executive Producer on many TV specials including the Yuk Yuk’s 25th Anniversary with Howie Mandel, The Peoples’ Comedy Festival with Jim Carrey and The Yuk Yuk’s Great Canadian Laugh Off, Canada’s largest comedy contest.
 He is also the publisher of Welcome to Toronto a tourism magazine and website.